Thakurganj Junction

-Thakurganj railway station serves Thakurganj town in Kishanganj district in the Indian state of Bihar.
+Thakurganj Junction (station code: TKG) serves Thakurganj town in Kishanganj district in the Indian state of Bihar.
 The Mechi flowing nearby forms the boundary between Nepal and India in the area.
 On the other side of the border lies Prithivinagar town of Nepal.
+This railway station lies on Katihar–Siliguri line and Araria-Thakurganj-Galgalia railway line of Indian Railways.